-Some people who haven’t yet learned how to edit a podcast wonder whether it is better to preserve a speaker’s original speech, especially if they ramble or have certain vocal quirks—or whether to edit out their idiosyncrasies to make the podcast’s audio the most digestible for listeners.
+When someone is new to podcast editing, they may wonder whether it is better to preserve a speaker’s original speech, especially if they ramble or have certain vocal quirks.
+So, is it best to edit out a speaker’s idiosyncrasies to make the podcast audio more digestible for listeners?

 “There’s definitely a balance,” Rektor says.
 “I think retaining a speaker’s original speech is really important.
 It goes back to authenticity—I think listeners can sniff out when something’s not authentic.
 I feel like that’s an issue scripted podcasts sometimes encounter, because when people are listening to podcasts, they don’t necessarily want to hear a narrator.
 They want something more organic and off-the-cuff.”

 Dialogue Editing Tip 3: Silence is your friend

 “Another mistake that people make when they’re starting out in audio editing,” Rektor explains, “is that they’ll just edit out all of the silence.”

 Newcomers to podcasting often have a tendency to perceive silence as something that should be avoided at all costs because it will cause listeners to tune out.

 On the contrary, silences usually arise in moments when a speaker is breathing or thinking, making the silence a meaningful component of the overall pacing and progression of their delivery.
 As people talk, they naturally take moments to pause and think through what they’re verbalizing.
 “Intermittent silences can be really important to communicate authentic thought processes and help a vocal delivery feel natural,” says Rektor.